implico/frontend-starter/README.md

 <br>
 <a name="configuration"></a>
 ## Directories and configuration
-All configuration definitions are placed in the `gulpfile.config.js` file. **DO NOT** edit its contents, in order to maintain ability of updates of the core.
+All configuration definitions are placed in the `gulpfile.config.js` file.
+They will be documented soon - until then, please see the sources.

-Instead, to change default configuration (directories, tasks config), edit the `fs.dirs.custom.js` and `fs.config.custom.js` files located in your bundle root directory.
+To change default configuration (directories, tasks config), edit the `fs.dirs.custom.js` and `fs.config.custom.js` files located in your bundle root directory.

 ### Directories
-You can see the definitons of each directory in the first section of the file.
+You can see the default definitons of each directory in the first section of the file.

 You can also add your custom directories (for example - download assets like PDFs) by editing `dirs.custom`.
 See the commented out example below the dir definitions.